Wondering what it’s like living in Singapore as an expat?

-It’s you’re considering a move to Singapore, or you’re wondering what it’s like to live in Singapore – I asked my amazing cousin Grace to tell me a bit more about it.
+If you’re considering a move to Singapore, or you’re wondering what it’s like living in Singapore as an expat – Please enjoy this guest article by Grace Roberts.
 She was living in Singapore for 18 years, so you couldn’t find a better person to give you the low-down of living in Singapore!

 Whether you’ve been looking for more information on Singapore’s culture, the cost of living or what there is to do there, you’ll find all you need and more in my indulgent reflection of life as an expat, in what I believe to be the most wonderful city in the world.
 This guide to living in Singapore will help you understand what the city is like, and what it is like living in Singapore for an expat.